openethereum/fether/README.md

 Taskbar mode is `true` by default.

 * Enabled `true`
   * Fether window may be toggled minimise/restore by clicking the Fether tray icon to reveal a tooltip that says "Click to toggle Fether window" and then clicking the tooltip.
-  * Fether window does not have a frame (i.e. no close/minimise icons)
+  * Fether window may not have a frame (i.e. no close/minimise icons) if `frame: false` in packages/fether-electron/src/main/app/options/config/index.js
 * Disabled `false`
   * Fether window may be toggled open by clicking the Fether dock icon
   * Fether window has a frame (with close/minimise icons)
 * Always
-  * Fether menu is not shown in the tray by default.
+  * Fether menu may not be not shown in the tray by default depending on whether `setMenuBarVisibility` has been set.
 Show the Fether menu in the tray by clicking the Fether window and then holding down the ALT key to reveal it.
+  * Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`
   * Fether window position is saved upon move, minimising, and close so it is restored in the same position.

 ### Windows